 #1.
 Proceed With Caution

 Moving quickly in any relationship is not advised because you both have a lot to learn about each other.
 This is especially true when dating an alcoholic in recovery because sobriety is a lifelong emotional and mental learning process.
-Even after a year of sobriety, recovering individuals must continue to improve themselves, their reactions, and behaviors, as well as learn new healthy coping methods.
+Even after a year of sobriety, recovering individuals must continue to improve themselves, their reactions, and behaviors and learn new healthy coping methods.

 #2.
 Be Willing to Work Around Their Flaws

-It is critical to recognize that people in recovery are recovering not only from their substance abuse but also from the factors that led them to this point.
-Keep in mind that your partner may be dealing with mental health issues, unresolved trauma, or other issues from their past that they are attempting to heal from.
+It is critical to recognize that people in recovery are recovering from their substance abuse and the factors that led them to this point.
+Remember that your partner may be dealing with mental health issues, unresolved trauma, or other issues from their past that they are attempting to heal from.
 Co-occurring mental health conditions are common among alcoholics and people with substance use disorders.

 #3.
 Educate Yourself on Alcoholism and Addiction